abelson-lab/scATOMIC/README.md

 ### Applications

-We recommend running scATOMIC on individual patient/biopsy samples.
+We strongly recommend running scATOMIC only on individual patient/biopsy samples.
 For most datasets the scATOMIC should run in \~5-10 minutes on a standard 16GB RAM laptop.
-For larger datasets (\> 15,000 cells) we recommend using a machine with greater RAM.
+For larger datasets (\> 15,000 cells) we recommend using a machine with greater RAM. scATOMIC’s model assumes the presence at least some cancer cells in a biopsy and should not be used in normal tissue applications.

 scATOMIC is designed to classify cells within the pan cancer TME
 hierarchy: